-Croatia has a relatively stable banking system, with more than 90% of banks under foreign ownership.
+Score 4 Croatia has a relatively stable banking system, with more than 90% of banks under foreign ownership.
 In recent years, the banking sector has increased its exposure to the government by providing finance to support the budget deficit, while lending to households and corporations has stagnated.
 The increased exposure to the government sector makes the banks more vulnerable to risks arising from this sector, especially since the profits derived from lending to the government are likely to fall as interest rates decline.
 The Croatian National Bank shares responsibility for overall financial system stability with the Ministry of Finance and the Croatian Financial Services Supervisory Agency (HANFA).
 However, the tools that HANFA has at its disposal do not seem to be particularly efficient.
 Due to rising foreign debt that has reached almost 100% of GDP, international rating agencies relegated Croatia to the "junk" category in 2013.
-The main risks to financial stability stem from the deteriorating economic situation, deleveraging by parent banks and the rising number of non-performing loans.
-While Croatia is rather vulnerable to developments on the global financial markets, its governments have not played a major role in global attempts at reforming the international financial architecture.
-Nor have they cracked down on money laundering.
-Croatia is part of the "Balkan route," a major trade corridor where trade-based money laundering takes place, and where certain private and state-owned companies have been linked to money laundering activities.
-The Anti-Money-Laundering Office is understaffed, and there is a relatively low rate of convictions for money-laundering offenses.
+Risks to financial stability have been reduced following the return to economic growth.
+In addition, the number of non-performing loans has been falling, reaching 15% of all loans, the lowest level since 2013.
+Access to loans for SMEs has improved following the introduction of measures related to crowd-sourcing and venture capital funds.